 Ding Ding!
 It’s the week before Christmas and do you know what that means?
 Yup, the drop-in season has officially begun.
 It’s a fun and frivolous time of year, packed with lunch dates and impromptu BBQs and all the excuses to open that bottle of rosé and toast with our friends and family.

 When you’re burning the social candle at both ends it can be easy to let the little household admin slide… Next minute, you’ve got unexpected visitors dropping in and you’re in a mad panic to rinse a few glasses and hide that overflowing washing hamper!
 We’ve all been there.
 And, over the years we’ve learned a couple of sneaky tricks to help keep your home host-ready at a moment’s notice:

 Back up dinnerwear

 Take it from us, the one thing you will never regret purchasing is a set of extra dinnerwear.
 Tuck it safely up in the top of your pantry and when those unexpected guests come knocking, you’ll be ready to roll.
 Don’t want to fork out for a whole set of porcelain?
 We hear you.
-That’s where these great bamboo plates from Ecoplates come in.
+That’s where these great bamboo tableware options from Bambu come in.
 For just a smidge extra, you’re getting something way more classy than waxy party plates – plus, they’re super kind to the environment.

 Have snacks ready to go